Dianedylan/Mangata-Invoicing/README.md

 The invoice number and payment date are automatically generated thus not included in the form
 #### PDF
-Once the form is filled and submitted, a button to print the pdf is available
+Once the form is filled and submitted, a button to print the pdf is available on the resulting data table.
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Further help
+## Docker Hub

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To pull image from docker hub, check out the [invoice-app:v1.1](https://hub.docker.com/repository/docker/diacode/invoice-app/).